Have you seen piles of weeds in the park awaiting collection and wondered how they got there ?

 Friends of the Creeklands and the broader community are invited to participate in occasional Saturday or Sunday morning Working Bees.
 We usually do weeding and/or planting work with occasional mulching and rubbish removal.

-The community working bee program for 2017 has completed.
-See you in 2018!
+The community working bee program for 2018 is planned to be:

 Alternatively, you might like to work with the Monday/Thursday maintenance team (please refer below).